bquast/decompr-article/README.md

 -   Small derivation
 -   R demonstration using WIOD data

-We can now decompose the elements using the Source decomposition.
+We can now decompose the elements using the Leontief decomposition.

     lt <- leontief( elements )